yyumna/climatechange_ai/ICLR2020_workshop.md

       [
           null,
           null,
-          "Fireside Chat with Ian Rogoff on Clean Tech Entrepreneurship",
+          "Fireside chat with Ian Rogoff on clean tech entrepreneurship",
           // Wrap multi-line strings in `s rather than "s `
           This fireside chat will cover key considerations for researchers working in machine learning and climate/energy who would like to enter the startup space.
 Topics addressed will include assessing market fit, understanding the global funding landscape for climate change + machine learning projects, team formation, and other on-the-ground considerations for building a successful startup in this space.